sst/sst/www/docs/constructs/Script.md

 ## Examples

-The `Script` construct is designed to make it easy to get started with, while allowing for a way to fully configure it as well.
-Let's look at how, through a couple of examples.
+Let's look at how to use the `Script` construct through a couple of examples.

 ### Running a Script